bywuu/CS5296-Group11-GroupProject/README.md

 ```
 python Distributed_training.py --job_name=worker --task_index=1
 ```
-It takes about 150 s for one epoch training.
+It takes about 150s for one epoch training.

 ### PMLS (Petuum)